Jehanabad district

 Jehanabad district is one of the thirty-eight districts of Bihar state, India.
 Jehanabad town is the administrative headquarters of this district.
 Jehanabad district is a part of Magadh Division, and is located on the confluence of two small rivers called Dardha and Yamunaiya.

 History

 The territory of the present-day district became Jehanabad sub-division of Gaya district in 1872.
 The district came into existence on 1 August 1986.
 It is surrounded by Patna in north, Arwal in west, Nalanda in east and Gaya in south.

-Geography
+Geography & Climate

-Jehanabad district occupies an area of 932 km2, comparatively equivalent to Mexico's Isla Ángel de la Guarda.
+Jehanabad lies in the southern Gangetic Plain.
+Elevation is low and flat; the district headquarters at Jehanabad town sits near the confluence of the Dardha and Jamuna rivers.
+The climate is humid subtropical (monsoon-influenced): summers are very hot (up to ~44 °C) and winters cool (down to ~5 °C).
+The southwest monsoon (June–September) brings most rain (roughly 1,100–1,300 mm annually).
+Spring and autumn are brief transitional seasons.
+The soil is broadly fertile alluvial loam.
+These conditions favor intensive cultivation; however, irrigation depends on monsoon rains and local tube wells (groundwater), since most rivers (Dardha, Phalgu, etc.) are seasonal.

+Vegetation is that of the Indo-Gangetic plains (agricultural fields, patches of scrub or sal on higher ground).
+The landscape is largely cleared for farming; forest cover in the district is negligible.

 Demographics

 According to the 2011 census Jehanabad district has a population of 1,125,313, roughly equal to the nation of Cyprus or the US state of Rhode Island.
 This gives it a ranking of 412th in India (out of a total of 640).
 The district has a population density of 1206 PD/sqkm.
 Its population growth rate over the decade 2001–2011 was 21.34%.
 Jehanabad has a sex ratio of 918 females for every 1000 males, and a literacy rate of 78.27%.
 12.01% of the population lives in urban areas.
 Scheduled Castes and Scheduled Tribes make up 19.81% and 0.11% of the population respectively.

 At the time of the 2011 Census of India, 79.5% of the population in the district spoke Magahi, 18.01% Hindi and 2.00% Urdu as their first language.